Boston Auto Accident Attorney Mediation Most car accident claims settle. Assuming liability is clear and that there were injuries suffered, Read More…

 If a settlement is not reached, a lawsuit against the car that hit you will be filed.
 Depending on the type of injuries sustained, the case will be filed in either District Court or Superior Court.

-I am a Boston bicycle accident lawyer that will fight for maximum compensation for your case.
+We will fight for maximum compensation for your case.

 What To Do After A Bicycle Accident